 All requirements, rights, and protections that apply to the MA program also apply to all MA plan benefits - that is, the basic, mandatory and optional supplemental benefits discussed in this chapter.
-By contrast, the employer, the association or State Medicaid benefits that complement the MA plan benefits are not considered MA benefits and are therefore beyond the scope of MA regulations.
+By contrast, the employer, labor organization, fund trustees or State Medicaid benefits that complement the MA plan benefits are not considered MA benefits and are therefore beyond the scope of MA regulations.
 Marketing materials associated with the complementary benefits are also not subject to CMS approval.
-(See the chapter of this manual entitled, "Premiums and Cost-sharing," for further discussion.)
+(See the chapter of the Medicare Managed Care Manual entitled, "Premiums and Cost-sharing," for further discussion.)